Skip to Content

 There were 39 vaping incidents last year at MHS.
 This was an increase from prior years, demonstrating the rising problem with underage vaping.

 Students would complain about the smell of vaping in the bathrooms.
-Many would claim to being “hotboxed,” which is being in an enclosed area while exposed to the smell of the substance from others.
+Many would claim to be “hotboxed,” which is being in an enclosed area while exposed to the smell of the substance from others.

 “Last year, I smelled a lot of weed coming from the bathroom.
 It was really strong,” Niyah White (11) said.
 “I couldn’t even use the bathrooms anymore.”